edmargomes/drupal-erp-connect/README.md

 # drupal-erp-connect
-ERPs Integration for Drupal, starting with Tiny ERP
+ERPs Integration for Drupal 8 commerce, starting with Tiny ERP

 ## Setup
 1 - Clone this repository with folder's name erp_connect in your modules folder.